mitanshu7/tailscale_kual/README.md

 # Tailscale for Kindle (KUAL)

-This (very very) simple repo allows you to connect your kindle remotely from anywhere using Tailscale VPN.
+This (very) simple repo allows you to connect your kindle remotely from anywhere using Tailscale VPN.

 ## Prerequisites: